0Gravity94/TechnicalTask-PtEigen/README.md

 </p>
 <li>News Website</li>
 <p>
-This project is a news site about films
+This project is a news site about films.
 </p>
 </ol>